huawei-noah/SMARTS/competition/track1/train/README.md

 - 3lane_overtake
     + One ego agent, while driving along a 3-lane highway, must overtake a column of slow moving traffic vehicles and return to the same lane which it started at.

-# Example
+## Example
 The setup, train, evaluate, and docker, instructions are meant for getting started.
-These steps are illustrated using an example.
+These steps are illustrated by way of an example.

-The example uses PPO from [Stable Baselines3](https://github.com/DLR-RM/stable-baselines3) reinforcement learning library.
++ The example uses PPO from [Stable Baselines3](https://github.com/DLR-RM/stable-baselines3) reinforcement learning library.

-**The policy here has not yet been trained to fully solve the task environments.**
++ **The policy here has not yet been trained to fully solve the task environments.**

-**This example is only meant to demonstrate one potential method of developing a policy for the `multi-scenario-v0` environments.
++ **This example is only meant to demonstrate one potential method of developing a policy for the `multi-scenario-v0` environment.
 Here, any method such as reinforcement learning, offline reinforcement learning, behaviour cloning, generative models, predictive models, etc, may be used to develop the policy.**

 ## Setup
 + Use `python3.8` to develop your model.